-Lehua M. Taitano, a native Chamoru from Yigo, Guåhan (Guam), is a queer writer and interdisciplinary artist.
+Lehua M. Taitano is a queer Chamoru writer and interdisciplinary artist from Yigo, Guåhan (Guam).
 She is the author of two volumes of poetry—Inside Me an Island (WordTech Editions) and A Bell Made of Stones (TinFish Press).
 Her chapbook, appalachiapacific, won the 2010 Merriam-Frontier Award for short fiction.
 She has two recent chapbooks of poetry and visual art: Sonoma (Dropleaf Press) and Capacity (a Hawai’i Review e-chap).

 Her poetry, essays, and Pushcart Prize-nominated fiction have appeared in Fence, Kartika Review, Red Ink International Journal, Poetry Magazine, and numerous others.
 She has served as an APAture Featured Literary Artist via Kearny Street Workshop, a Kuwentuhan poet via The Poetry Center at SFSU, and as a Culture Lab visual artist for the Smithsonian Institute’s Asian Pacific American Center.
 Taitano’s work investigates modern indigeneity, decolonization, and cultural identity in the context of diaspora.